WennaHan/WennaHan.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am Wenna Han (韩文娜), a Ph.D. student at Wilson College of Textiles, North Carolina State University.
+I am Wenna Han (韩文娜), a third-year Ph.D. student at [Wilson College of Textiles](https://textiles.ncsu.edu/tatm/), North Carolina State University, advised by [Prof. Yingjiao Xu](https://textiles.ncsu.edu/people/yxu11/).
+I also recieved my Master of Science degree at [Wilson College of Textiles](https://textiles.ncsu.edu/tatm/) in 2021.
+Prior to that, I received a Bachelor of Science in Textile Engineering with a minor in public relations at [Donghua University](https://english.dhu.edu.cn/) in 2020.

+My research interests span Consumer Behavior, Fashion & Textiles and Marketing Analysis.